African-American music: 1990s, 2000s, 2010s, and today

 Within a year of Michael Jackson's unexpected death in 2009, his estate generated $1.4 billion in revenues.
 A documentary containing rehearsal footage for Jackson's scheduled This Is It tour, entitled Michael Jackson's This Is It, was released on October 28, 2009, and became the highest-grossing concert film in history.

+During the early 2010's, Drill music which is known as a raw and more violent version of rap also went mainstream.
+This wave of music came mainly from Chicago with many rappers being at the stage of the come up with the most notably being Chief Keef who blew into stardom after his tape Back from the dead and Studio Album Finally Rich.

 In 2013, no African-American musician had a Billboard Hot 100 number one, the first year in which there was not a number-one record by an African-American in the chart's 55-year history.
 J. Cole, Beyonce, Jay Z, and half-Canadian Drake, were all top-selling music artists this year, but none made it to the Billboard Hot 100's number one, leading to much debate.

 Black protest music went mainstream in the 2010s.
-Beyoncé, her sister Solange, Kanye West, Frank Ocean, and Rihanna released black protest albums.
+Beyoncé, her sister Solange, Kanye West and Frank Ocean released black protest albums.
 Beyoncé released her first "black protest" album Lemonade in 2016.

-In the late 2010s, mumble rap which originated from African-American vernacular English became popular with artists such as Playboi Carti, Young Thug, and Lil Baby.
-Mumble rap focuses on the melody of the song rather than on the lyrics, and has a big instrumental base.
-In a conversation with well-known mumble rapper HipHopDx, Future said: "When I freestyle I know there are bits you don’t really understand, but that’s what you like it for – that's what its all about to me, that's art."
+The album was dedicated to Black Lives Matter.

+In 2020, Beyoncé released "Black Parade" during Juneteenth following the murder of George Floyd.
+Kendrick Lamar, J. Cole, The Game, Janelle Monae and D'Angelo and the Vanguard have also released music for Black Lives Matter.

+The global rise of Afrobeats has been notable, with artists like Boy?|Burna Boy and Rema achieving international acclaim.
+In 2022, Afrobeats songs collectively reached 13 billion streams on Spotify, reflecting a 550% growth in listenership since 2017.
+This surge has influenced various aspects of popular culture, including fashion and dance, and has led to increased collaborations between African and Western artists, further enriching the musical landscape.

+In the 2020s, African-American musicians have continued to make significant contributions to the global music scene.

+In 2025, Beyoncé made history at the 67th Annual Grammy Awards by winning Album of the Year for Cowboy Carter—her first win in the category after four previous nominations.
+She also became the first Black woman to win Best Country Album.
+Meanwhile, Kendrick Lamar’s song Not Like Us won both Song of the Year and Record of the Year, making it the most awarded song in Grammy history.
+These milestones highlight the continued impact of Black artists in shaping modern music.